-In revising the structural design for the concrete frame, architectural constraints, such as floor depths, were kept unchanged.
-Floor slab thicknesses have been rationalised, and columns moved into the walls to increase usable floor space.
-A series of transfer structures were needed to achieve the building’s profile and these have been revised for efficiency.
-No amendments to the planning permit were required.
+In reviewing the concrete frame, architectural constraints such as floor depths were kept unchanged.
+Slab thicknesses were rationalised, and columns moved into the walls to increase usable floor space.
+A series of transfer structures were needed to achieve the building’s profile: revised for efficiency.
+No planning permit amendments were required.

-The building’s footprint occupies the entire site, so the drainage arrangements are below it, co-ordinated with the locations of the structure’s CFA bored piles.
-As part of the SuDS strategy, the pipework was oversized to provide storage and reduce discharge rates to acceptable levels.
-Drainage for the balconies is cast into their slabs, with downpipes in the brickwork cavities.
+The entire site is occupied by the building, so drainage is below it, co-ordinated with the CFA bored pile foundations.
+As part of the SuDS strategy, the pipework is oversized to provide storage and reduce discharge rates to acceptable levels.

-Asset protection agreements with Thames Water were required, as a deep brick-lined sewer and a large pressurised water main are located in close proximity to two corners of the site.
-We showed that ground movements are within acceptable limits set by Thames Water.
-Pile locations were moved away from the main corner of the building, with foundations cantilevering to support the external feature corner column.
+Asset protection agreements were required, as a deep sewer and large water main lie close to two corners of the site.
+We showed that ground movements are within acceptable Thames Water limits.
+Piles are set away from the corners, and foundations cantilever to support the feature corner column.

 Fraser Brown MacKenna Architects